 The Spark with Tift Merritt: Rhiannon Giddens

-Available on-demand for all ticketholders for 72 hours, beginning on September 23, 2021 at 7:30 PM EDT.
+Registration for this event closes at 6:30 PM EDT on Thursday, September 23, 2021.
+Available on-demand for all ticketholders for 72 hours, beginning on Thursday, September 23, 2021 at 7:30 PM EDT.
 Suggested ticket donation (per household) is $15.
 Tickets available starting at $0.

 Join us for The Spark with Tift Merritt, featuring award-winning artist Rhiannon Giddens, who begins her three-year artist residency with Carolina Performing Arts in spring 2022 as part of the Southern Futures initiative at CPA.